GoogleCloudPlatform/alloydb-python-connector/README.md

 ### How to use this Connector

-To connect to Cloud SQL using the connector, inititalize a `Connector` object and call it's `connect` method with the proper input parameters.
+To connect to AlloyDB using the connector, inititalize a `Connector` object and call it's `connect` method with the proper input parameters.

 The `Connector` itself creates database connection objects by calling its `connect` method